HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/IMPLEMENTATION_DETAILS.md

 9. Map labels to zero-based integer class indices for cross-entropy; probability outputs preserve that class order.
 The executable pipeline does not materialize the article's one-hot label representation because hard-label cross-entropy accepts the equivalent class indices directly.
 10. Store two sine/cosine harmonics per stimulus frequency for traceability; the CNN–TCN consumes EEG epochs rather than those reference signals.

-The full-dataset normalization is intentionally performed before the 80/20 split because that ordering follows the method narrative.
-It transfers aggregate distribution information into the evaluation partition and should not be presented as a leakage-free benchmark.
-A leakage-safe alternative belongs in a separately named configuration and must not overwrite the paper-mode outputs.

 ## Frozen split

 - Subjects and sessions are pooled within each dataset.